helm/charts/stable/sematext-agent/README.md

 ## Configuration

-The following table lists the configuration parameters of the sematext-docker-agent chart and their default values.
+The following table lists the configuration parameters of the `sematext-agent` chart and default values.

 |           Parameter           |             Description              |                  Default                  |
 |-------------------------------|--------------------------------------|-------------------------------------------|